Burnout Recovery Retreat in the Himalayas vs Yoga Retreats & Movement

 | Primary Location | chakrata | rishikesh |

-| Why that location | The quiet forests, waterfalls, and mountain views around Chakrata create the perfect environment for disconnecting from work stress.
-Unlike crowded hill stations, Chakrata remains peaceful and undisturbed. | Rishikesh is the traditional home of yoga.
-The spiritual ground amplifies practice. |
+| Why that location | The quiet forests, waterfalls, and mountain views around Chakrata create the ideal environment for burnout recovery.
+Unlike crowded hill stations, Chakrata remains peaceful and undisturbed — exactly what an exhausted nervous system needs. | Rishikesh is the traditional home of yoga.
+The spiritual ground, the Ganges, and centuries of practice lineage amplify your retreat.
+Teachers with deep roots in classical yoga traditions lead your practice here. |

-| Burnout Recovery Retreat in the Himalayas | Yoga & Movement | |
+| Burnout Recovery Retreat in the Himalayas | Yoga Retreats & Movement | |

 |---|---|---|